You are currently viewing High Estrogen in Females: Symptoms, Causes & How to Lower It

 Hence, it is crucial for women to maintain a healthy balance of estrogen throughout their lives to support reproductive health, bone health, and overall well-being.

 When estrogen levels in women go beyond the normal physiological range, it’s known as hyperestrogenism or high estrogen levels.
-Excess levels of estrogen have been associated with an increased risk of breast cancer, uterine cancer, and other cancers.
+Excess estrogen has been associated with an increased risk of breast cancer, uterine cancer, and other hormone-dependant conditions.
 Additionally, women with hyperestrogenism have a higher risk of developing blood clots, stroke, and heart disease.

 Increased levels of estrogen in women can be caused by various factors, including: